zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

     OPc - 0x63bfa50ee6523365ff14c1f45f88737d
     ```

-- **Optional**: Incase, the user subscription entry is missing from oai_db.sql file then it can be added using below commands,
+    - Optional: Incase, the user subscription entry is missing from oai_db1.sql file then it can be added using below commands,

     ```bash
     #Login to mysql container once the container is running